-- Identification of Objectives and Constraints: The identification of client’s investment objectives and any constraints is the foremost task in the planning stage.
+- Identification of Objectives and Constraints: Identifying the client’s investment objectives and any constraints are the foremost task in the planning stage.
 Any desired outcomes that the client has regarding return and risk are the investment objectives.
 Any limitations on the investment decisions or choices are the constraints.
 Both are specified at this stage.

 - Investment Policy Statement: Once the objectives and constraints are identified, the next task is to draft an investment policy statement.

 - Capital Market Expectations: The third step in the planning stage is to form expectations regarding capital markets.
-Risk and return of various asset classes are forecasted over a long term to choose portfolios that either maximizes the expected return for certain levels of risk or minimize the portfolio risk for certain levels of expected return.
+Risk and return of various asset classes are forecasted over the long term to choose portfolios that either maximize the expected return for certain levels of risk or minimize the portfolio risk for certain levels of expected return.

 - Asset Allocation Strategy: This is the last task in the planning stage.

-- Tactical Asset Allocation: Any short-term change in the portfolio strategy as a result of the change in circumstances of the investor or the market expectations is a tactical asset allocation.
+- Tactical Asset Allocation: Any short-term change in the portfolio strategy due to the change in circumstances of the investor or the market expectations is tactical asset allocation.
 If the changes become permanent and the policy statement is updated to reflect the changes, there is a chance that the temporary tactical allocation becomes the new strategic portfolio allocation.

 Once the planning stage is completed, execution of the planned portfolio is the next step.
 This consists of these decisions:

-- Portfolio Selection: The expectation of the capital markets is combined with decided investment allocation strategy to choose specific assets for the investor’s portfolio.
-Generally, the portfolio managers use the portfolio optimization technique while deciding the portfolio composition.
+- Portfolio Selection: The capital markets’ expectations are combined with a decided investment allocation strategy to choose specific assets for the investor’s portfolio.
+Generally, portfolio managers use the portfolio optimization technique while determining portfolio composition.

-Any changes required due to the feedback are analyzed carefully to make sure that they are as per the long-run considerations.
+Any changes required due to the feedback are analyzed carefully to ensure that they are as per the long-run considerations.
 The feedback stage has the following two sub-components:

-- Monitoring and Rebalancing: The portfolio manager needs to monitor and evaluate risk exposures of the portfolio and compares it with the strategic asset allocation.
+- Monitoring and Rebalancing: The portfolio manager needs to monitor and evaluate the risk exposures of the portfolio and compares them with the strategic asset allocation.
 This is required to ensure that investment objectives and constraints are being achieved.
-The manager monitors the investor’s circumstances, economic fundamentals and market conditions.
+The manager monitors the investor’s circumstances, economic fundamentals, and market conditions.
 Portfolio rebalancing should also consider taxes and transaction costs.

 Investment Policy Statement

-A formal written document created to govern investment decision making after taking into account the client’s objectives and constraints.
-This statement is formulated in the planning stage of the process as mentioned above.
+A formal written document was created to govern investment decision-making after considering the client’s objectives and constraints.
+This statement is formulated in the planning stage of the process, as mentioned above.

-Role: Investment policy statement has the following roles to play:
+Role: The investment policy statement has the following roles to play:

-- Endorse long-term discipline in all the portfolio decisions.
+- Endorse long-term discipline in all portfolio decisions.

-- Easily implemented by both current as well as future investment advisors.
+- Easily implemented by both currents as well as future investment advisors.